mythmon/page/README.md

 `command` is `notify-send %m` by default.
 You can replace this with whatever command you want it to run when you receive a message. `%m` is replaced with the message that was received.

 `heartbeat` will send a ping every minute to test the connection.
-This requires WeeChat 0.4.2-dev or newer.
-It defaults to `false`.
+It defaults to `false`